fressive/storybrew-scripts/README.md

 # storybrew-scripts

-Some scripts for crating storyboards in [storybrew](https://github.com/Damnae/storybrew).
+Some scripts for creating storyboards in [storybrew](https://github.com/Damnae/storybrew).

 The scripts were used in: